ALASKA INSURANCE PRELICENSING INFORMATION

 WHAT WILL MY EXAM BE LIKE?

 Your exam experience is dependent on the line of authority you are testing for but all licensing exams will be multiple choice and take place on a computer.
-Carefully review the below examination breakdowns to learn important factors like:
+Review the exam summaries below.
+The exam content outlines can be found on the testing provider's website.

 Alaska Life Insurance Examination